vinibispo/ruby-lsp/static_docs/then.md

 ### `then`

 Indicates the end of conditional blocks in control structures.
-See [control expressions](https://docs.ruby-lang.org/en/3.3/syntax/control_expressions_rdoc.html)
+[Read more](static_docs/descriptions/then.md)